ishujuneja/csc-583-Final-term/README.md

 ## Non Functional Requirements

+## Design

-## Design : This sign in page has two views.
+This sign in page has two views.
 One is visitor view and the other is admin view.
 The use of this app is basically on the tablets so it should fit properly on the screen of tablets.

+## Tool

-## Tool: The tools used for developing this application are Node.js , Mongod , Vue.js.
+The tools used for developing this application are Node.js , Mongod , Vue.js.
 These are the tools used in our class.

 ## Installation Guide: